Dalimil/Find-and-Replace-Browser-Extension/README.md

 **action: replaceAll**
 - Replaces all matches with `data` contents

+### RegEx Search
+JavaScript contains native support for regular expressions (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
+Without using any additional libraries, we can simply create new RegExp objects and execute search methods on regular strings to find matches for the given regular expression query.

+When choosing the string that we want to search in, we need to only consider the text content in our HTML nodes - finding matches in `innerHTML` would be a mistake since we need to ignore the website's source markup and only consider the text that users see.

 #### Highlighting Found Matches
 Highlighting `contenteditable` element should not be a problem - we can simply inject our own `span` element with our custom class into the element's DOM.
 Contenteditable elements are designed to contain any HTML nodes so no problem here.

-Highlighting `<input>` and `<textarea>` is more tricky because they both only allow plain text to be displayed inside them.
+Highlighting `<textarea>` is more tricky because it only allows plain text to be displayed inside it.
 Any styled markup will not render as expected.
-To overcome this, one must create an overlay that exactly matches the input or textarea element and then highlight text in this new element.
+To overcome this, one must create an overlay that exactly matches the textarea element and then highlight text in this new element.
 Further, there are many browser-specific quirks and one must also take care of synchronizing scrolling and handling textareas that are resizable by the user.
 In other words, it is a lot of work.
 http://codersblock.com/blog/highlight-text-inside-a-textarea/

 Fortunately, there have been a few attempts to implement this.
 The most successful version I found was the following jQuery plugin: https://github.com/lonekorean/highlight-within-textarea/ becase it also supports resizable textareas (other plugins I found did not).